junecastillote/junecastillote.github.io/_posts/2020-02-14-monitor-ssl-certificate-expiration.md

 ## Requirements

 * Windows PowerShell 5.1 (sorry, no PowerShell Core)
-* Download the module [here](https://github.com/junecastillote/LazyExchangeAdmin.CertX/archive/master.zip), and then export it to your preferred folder.
+* Download the module from [this link](https://github.com/junecastillote/LazyExchangeAdmin.CertX/archive/master.zip), and then export it to your preferred folder.

 ## How to Use